ramakarl/Flightsim/README.md

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig02.png" width="400" />
 Figure 3.
-A basic flight model with a local frame-of-reference centered at point P, with forward velocity V along the X-axis.
+A basic flight model with a local frame-of-reference centered at point P, with forward velocity V along the X-axis.<br>

 Thus a very basic flight model is this: Ailerons control roll, elevators control pitch, and the rudder controls yaw.
 Apply these rotations directly to the body orientation.
 Then, reorient the velocity vector along the forward (x+) direction and move the body forward.
 The “throttle” of the model can simply control how fast the body is moved forward.